 On the ebook market, copyright protection is currently implemented using two different technologies:

 - Watermarking, a.k.a. « social DRM », i.e. addition of hidden information in text, picture, audio and video resources.

 - DRM (Digital Rights Management) solutions, i.e. encryption of the content.

 The respective efficiency of watermarking vs DRM is still to be scientifically evaluated, and we won’t discuss this matter here.
-Let’s say that many watermaking solutions exist, some open-source, that watermarking is transparent for the EPUB format and Readium software, therefore EDRLab cannot offer much in this area.
+As a summary: many watermaking solutions exist, some open-source some commercial; watermarking is transparent for the EPUB format and Readium software; therefore EDRLab cannot offer much in this area.

 But some business models, like library lending, cannot rely on watermarking: if after the loan end date, the book is still accessible, this is not a loan, this is a gift.

 DRM solutions are like the ancient god Janus: they have two faces.
 For many publishers it is a must for copyright protection.
 But for many end users, it is a plea because it puts too many constraints on what the user can do with his ebook.
 For instance,

 - A well known DRM solution forces the user to create a DRM vendor account before he can access an ebook he lends in a public library.

 - He can’t read the book on more than 6 devices, for his entire life.
 He has to contact a support he doesn’t know about and prove his case if he wants to extend this device limit.